ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 When I think of my last winter in Poznań, a meme from that time comes to my mind.
 It was a photo of a pavement with an inscription, ‘Remember?
 This is what a pavement looks like’.

-Winter 2009–2010 was one of the longest and harshest I have lived through.
+Winter 2009–2010 was one of the longest and harshest I remember.
 Pavements disappeared under the crust of frozen snow and sand.
-People popped into shops under the pretence of looking around only to hide from the freezing weather.
+People popped into random shops to hide from the freezing weather.
 Pubs filled with dense, toxic clouds of cigarette smoke.
 (It was the last winter before they banned smoking in public places.)
 The smell of fumes and kebabs lingered in the air as it always does, irrespective of the weather.

 ![Colourful, lushly decorated tenement houses in the Old Market Square in Poznań](poznan-old-market-square.jpg)